Samarkand: Timur's rule (1370–1405)

-Ulugbek's period (1409–1449)
+Ulugh Beg's period (1409–1449)

-In 1417–1420, Timur's grandson Ulugbek built a madrasah in Samarkand, which became the first building in the architectural ensemble of Registan.
-Ulugbek invited a large number of astronomers and mathematicians of the Islamic world to this madrasah.
-Under Ulugbek Samarkand became one of the world centers of medieval science.
-Here, in the first half of the 15th century, a whole scientific school arose around Ulugbek, uniting prominent astronomers and mathematicians - Giyasiddin Jamshid Kashi, Kazizade Rumi, al-Kushchi.
-Ulugbek's main interest in science was astronomy.
-In 1428, the construction of the Ulugbek observatory was completed.
-Her main instrument was the wall quadrant, which had no equal in the world.
+Between 1417 and 1420, Timur's grandson Ulugh Beg built a madrasah in Samarkand, which became the first building in the architectural ensemble of Registan.
+Ulugh Beg invited a large number of astronomers and mathematicians of the Islamic world to this madrasah.
+Under Ulugh Beg, Samarkand became one of the world centers of medieval science.
+In the first half of the 15th century, a whole scientific school arose around Ulugh Beg, uniting prominent astronomers and mathematicians including Jamshid al-Kashi, Qāḍī Zāda al-Rūmī, and Ali Qushji.
+Ulugh Beg's main interest in science was astronomy, and he constructed an observatory in 1428.
+Its main instrument was the wall quadrant, which was unique in the world.
+It was known as the "Fakhri Sextant" and had a radius of 40 meters.
+Seen in the image on the left, the arc was finely constructed with a staircase on either side to provide access for the assistants who performed the measurements.

 16th–18th centuries

 In 1500, nomadic Uzbek warriors took control of Samarkand.
 The Shaybanids emerged as the city's leaders at or about this time.
 In 1501, Samarkand was finally taken by Muhammad Shaybani from the Uzbek dynasty of Shaybanids, and the city became part of the newly formed “Bukhara Khanate”.
 Samarkand was chosen as the capital of this state, in which Muhammad Shaybani Khan was crowned.
 In Samarkand, Muhammad Shaybani Khan ordered to build a large madrasah, where he later took part in scientific and religious disputes.
 The first dated news about the Shaybani Khan madrasah dates back to 1504 (it was completely destroyed during the years of Soviet power).
 Muhammad Salikh wrote that Sheibani Khan built a madrasah in Samarkand to perpetuate the memory of his brother Mahmud Sultan.